 \section{Experiments}

-We evaluate the performance of our model using a variety of popular benchmark datasets, including smaller ones, such as WikiCS, Amazon-Photo or Coauthor-CS, as well as larger ones, such as ogbn-arxiv, provided by the Open Graph Benchmark \citep{ogb}.
-In this section, we will provide an overview of the dataset statistics, experimental scenario details, and the discussion of the results.
-Overall, we use a similar experimental setup, as the state-of-the-art self-supervised graph representation learning method BGRL\cite{thakoor2021bootstrapped}, so we can perform a fair comparison to this method.
-To track our experiments and provide a simple way for reproduction, we employ the Data Version Control tool (DVC) \citep{ruslan_kuprieiev_2021_4733984}.
+We evaluate the performance of our model using a variety of popular benchmark datasets, including smaller ones, such as WikiCS, Amazon-Photo or Coauthor-CS, as well as larger ones, such as ogb-arxiv, ogb-products, provided by the Open Graph Benchmark \cite{ogb}.
+In this section, we will provide an overview of the utilized datasets and the experimental scenario details, as well as the discussion of the results.
+Overall, we use a similar experimental setup, as the state-of-the-art self-supervised graph representation learning method BGRL \cite{thakoor2021bootstrapped}, so we can perform a fair comparison to this method.
+To track our experiments and provide a simple way for reproduction, we employ the Data Version Control tool (DVC \cite{ruslan_kuprieiev_2021_4733984}) - for details see Appendix \ref{app:code}.
 We perform all experiments on a TITAN RTX GPU with 24GB RAM.
-The total running time of all experiments (including hyperparameter searches and training repetitions over 20 splits) is equal to approximately 50 hours.